History of Star Trek: 56 Years Ago and Today

-The last general TV series, “Enterprise” had a relatively short life, only four years, compared with earlier The Next Generation, Deep Space 9, or Voyager.
+The last general TV series, “Enterprise,” had a relatively short life, only four years, compared with the earlier The Next Generation, Deep Space 9, or Voyager.

 The principal stars of the first three “reboot” movies had extended their original 3-movie contracts to do a fourth movie.
 Other stars are expected to follow suit.
-This has stalled, and rumor has it that Quintin Tarantino is interested in doing the next movie.
+This has stalled, and rumor has it that Noah Hawley is tagged to direct the next film.
 Stay tuned for the fourth movie in the reboot series.

-The 13-show first season is set 10 years before the USS Enterprise’s original 5-year mission.
+The 13-show first season is set 10 years before the U.S.S.
+Enterprise’s original 5-year mission.
 And rather than starring a Captain, it features a black female character who is “Number One,” a lieutenant commander named Michael Burnham.
-This was done in honor of Majel Barrett who had that name in the original pilot.
+This was done in honor of Majel Barrett, who had that name in the original pilot.
 It covers an incident in Star Trek history that was mentioned but never explained.
-You may have noticed that the ship name is the same as the titular one in “2001: A Space Odyssey.”
+You may have noticed that the ship’s name is the same as the titular one in “2001: A Space Odyssey.”

-While it did not feature any of the lead characters from the original show (at least when it premiered), it features Spock’s father Sarek of Vulcan as a younger man.
-And look out for Harry Mudd.
-Oh, there’s a cliff-hanger at the end of the first season: sensors detect another starship approaching the Discovery; it’s the U.S.S.
+While it did not feature any of the lead characters from the original show (at least when it premiered), it featured Spock’s father, Sarek of Vulcan as a younger man.
+But you did see Harry Mudd.
+There was a cliff-hanger at the end of the first season: sensors detect another starship approaching the Discovery; it’s the U.S.S.
 Enterprise.
-This would be at a time when Christopher Pike is captain, and his first officer is Mr. Spock.
+This is at a time when Christopher Pike is captain, and his first officer is Mr. Spock.
 In the second season, we meet a younger Spock, the step-brother of the lead character Michael Burnham.
-Stay tuned.

-Patrick Stewart announced that he would return to reprise the role of Captain Jean-Luc Picard from Star Trek: The Next Generation.
-While it will not be a continuation of The Next Generation, it will be the next chapter of the captain’s life, 20 years after “Star Trek X: Nemesis.”
-The name of the show is Picard and will appear in early 2020 on CBS All Access.
-With a new cast, fans will be pleased to know that Brent Spiner, Jeri Ryan (“Voyager”), Marina Sirtis, and Jonathan Frakes have said they’ll make return appearances.
+Patrick Stewart returned to reprise the role of Captain Jean-Luc Picard from Star Trek: The Next Generation.
+While it is not a continuation of The Next Generation, it is the next chapter of the captain’s life, 20 years after “Star Trek X: Nemesis.”
+The show’s name is “Picard,” and it appeared in early 2020 on CBS All Access (now Paramount+.)
+With a new cast, fans were pleased to see Brent Spiner, Jeri Ryan (“Voyager”), Marina Sirtis, and Jonathan Frakes make return appearances.

-Star Trek remains one of the most enduring and profitable franchises, and one of the most successful media franchises in American history.
-It spawned eight TV series including the Saturday morning animated one, a series of ten initial movies (grossing $2B,) plus a renaissance of three new movies (so far), the first of which earned over a third of a billion dollars.
-An unnamed TV series is in the works, and an animated series Lower Decks is coming.
+Star Trek remains one of the most enduring and profitable franchises and one of the most successful media franchises in American history.
+It spawned eight TV series, including the Saturday morning animated one, a series of ten initial movies (grossing $2B,) plus a renaissance of three new films (so far), the first of which earned over a third of a billion dollars.

 Star Trek has spawned countless books, comic books, games, music, street names, a space shuttle, parodies, traveling science tours, a Las Vegas amusement experience, conventions, lunch pails, coffee cups, shower curtains, and pajamas (and yes, I have the PJs.)